v-singh1/rpmsg-dma/README.md

   Description: Destroys a DMA buffer and releases its resources.
   Parameters: params: A pointer to a struct dma_buf_params object that holds the DMA buffer parameters.
   Example: dmabuf_heap_destroy(&params);

+FW Loader API

+switch_firmware
+Description: Switches to a new firmware by stopping the current firmware, updating the symlink to the new firmware, and then starting the new firmware.
+Parameters:
+  new_fw: Path to the new firmware file to load.
+  fw_link: Path to the symlink that points to the current firmware.
+  remote_proc_state_path: Path to the file that controls the state of the remote processor.
+Return Value
+  0: Success
+  -1: Failure

 ```